 A Step-by-Step Guide to Filling Out the W-2 Form

-The W-2 is simple and straightforward.
+Fortunately, the W-2 is simple and straightforward.
 You enter information that is already available from payroll and personnel records.
-You will also need to have some information about your business, such as an Employer Identification Number (EIN) and, in most cases, a State ID Number.
+Additionally, you will also need to have some information about your business, such as an Employer Identification Number (EIN) and, in most cases, a State ID Number.

 Lettered Fields (a-f)